 During multi-organ transplant surgery, two or more diseased organs are replaced with healthy donor organs, usually from the same donor.
 The organs are transplanted during the same surgery, one at a time.
-Multi-organ transplants are relatively rare -- fewer than 1,300 were performed in the U.S. in 2021.
+Multi-organ transplants are relatively rare -- fewer than 1,450 were performed in the U.S. in 2023.
 Because the risks of a multi-organ transplant are generally higher than the risks of individual transplants, they require medical expertise and advanced surgical skills that are only available at hospitals like Duke.
-In 2021, we performed the most multi-organ transplants in the state, were in the top five for our United Network for Organ Sharing (UNOS) region, and were in the top 10 in the nation.
+In 2023, we performed the most multi-organ transplants in the state and were in the top 10 in the nation.

 Multi-Organ Transplants Performed at Duke